greggman/HappyFunTimes/docs/migration.md

 *   For a unity game (close unity)

-    *   Move all the files from your project to game folder.
+    *   Move all the files from your project to the game folder.
 It should end up like this

             Assets
             ProjectSettings